 Geographic segmentation can refer to a defined geographic boundary (such as a city or ZIP code) or type of area (such as the size of the city or type of climate).

-An example of geographic segmentation may be the luxury car company choosing to target customers who live in warm climates where vehicles don’t need to be equipped for snowy weather.
-The marketing platform might focus their marketing efforts around urban, city centers where their target customer is likely to work.
+An example of geographic segmentation may be the luxury car company targeting customers who live in warm climates where vehicles don’t need to be equipped for snowy weather.
+The marketing platform might focus its marketing efforts around urban city centers where its target customer is likely to work.

 How to Create a Market Segmentation Strategy